fusioncharts/dev_centre_docs/fusiontime/getting-started/style-definition.md

 ```
 StyleDefinition: {
-	"font-size": 8,
+	"font-color": "#ff0000",
 	"font-family": "mono"
 }
 ```

+The chart after applying the above attributes will look like as shown below:

+{% embed_ftChart online-sales-single-series-style-definition %}

-In the above code, the **font size** and the **font family** has been specified.
+In the above sample, the **font color** and the **font family** has been specified.
 You can use the above object to style any chart component like legends, captions, etc.

 You can also define more than one style within the `StyleDefinition` object: